buttelab/ImmPortWorkshop2024/README.md

 and also within different demographic groups.
 We have an additional tutorial on how we used the API to download data in the ApiTutorial folder

+Running JupyterLab with Docker
+To run the JupyterLab environment with the provided notebooks:

+Pull the Docker image:

+docker pull yusufashk/immportworkshop2024:latest

+Run the Docker container:

+docker run -p 8888:8888 yusufashk/immportworkshop2024:latest

+Access JupyterLab:

+Open a web browser and navigate to http://localhost:8888.
+You should see the JupyterLab interface with the provided notebooks available.

 Contact yusufashk@gmail.com for any questions about this tutorial